-Naming conventions homogenize code, which has the advantage of making it easier for developers to find the names used in a project (both to name them and to call them) and to collaborate more easily when a code is written with several people.
-In all cases, it is advisable not to use accents or special characters (except in special cases, such as the jQuery framework which uses the dollar symbol "$" to name its main class).
+Naming conventions homogenize code, which has the advantages of making it easier for developers to find the names used in a project (both to name and to call them) and to collaborate more easily when code is written in a group.
+In all cases, it is advisable not to use accents or special characters (except in special cases, such as the jQuery framework that uses the dollar sign "$" to name its main class).

 Conventions : The Camel case

-Convention: words are linked without spaces.
-Each word begins with a capital letter with the exception of the first.
+Convention: the words are linked without spaces.
+Each word begins with a capital letter except the first one.

 Examples: myVariableName, myUrl

 Conventions : The Pascal case

-Convention: words are linked without spaces.
+Convention: the words are linked without spaces.
 Each word begins with a capital letter.

 Examples: MyVariableName, MyUrl

 This convention is used in the Pascal programming language or to name classes in PHP.

 As with the Camel Case, only the first letter of acronyms are capitalized.
 This convention is also used by some brands to communicate an innovative aspect such as PlayStation, QuickTime or MasterCard.

 Conventions : The Kebab case or Spinal case

-Convention: the words are in lower case and are linked by hyphens (-).
+Convention: the words are in lower case and are linked by dashes (-).

 Examples: my-variable-name, my-url

-The kebab case is recommended for writing URLs as well as naming images, PDFs and other files for the web.
-In programming, it is used, for example, to name classes and IDs in HTML and CSS code.
+The kebab box is recommended for writing URLs as well as for naming images, PDFs and other files for the web.
+In programming, it is used for example to name classes and IDs in HTML and CSS code.

 The name Kebab case actually refers to the kebabs more than to the kebabs themselves, like a word skewer made of dashes.
 As for Spinal case, it refers to the spinal column.

 Conventions : The Underscore case or Snake case

 Convention: words are in lower case and are linked by underscores (lower dash: _).

 Examples: my_variable_name, my_url

 Programming agreements under WordPress

-You can find the conventions and best practices of programming for the themes, the pluginsand the core WordPress documented in the codex.
+You can find the conventions and good programming practices for the themes, the plugins and the core WordPress documented in the codex.